 The vast land of Iran holds many traces of the Silk Road, the most famous historical trading route, which once linked Europe to China.
 On your way between Iran's most famous cities, you can visit a caravanserai which has been an oasis for so many merchants carrying the finest good travelled far and long.
 Follow this thread to arrive in the beautiful city of windcatchers, Yazd.
 This ancient prosperous city has kept an enchanting atmosphere, with its ochre mud-brick walls and narrow alleys.
 It's an invitation to get lost in time, admiring the view from its rooftops to sunset.

-A real experience of Iran cannot go without unraveling its most iconic spots, such as the colorful Pink Mosque of Shiraz.
-The morning light reflected through the colored glasses has created the sense which has kept all its magic.
+A real experience of Iran cannot go without unravelling its most iconic spots, such as the colourful Pink Mosque of Shiraz.
+The morning light reflected through the coloured glasses has created the sense which has kept all its magic.
 What about the collection of masterpieces in Isfahan's Naqsh-e-Jahan Square, with its blue-domed mosques known throughout the world?
 They are only a glimpse of the wonders this iconic city has to reveal to you.

 Even if Iran's mosques are among the jewels of the Islamic architecture in the world, it's far from being the only religion to excel with stunning holy sites.
 The Vank Cathedral is the best example of a remarkable architectural blend between Islamic and Armenian Orthodox traditions.
 As for the unique Zoroastrian FireTemple and Towers of Silence in Yazd which are the vivid testimonies of one of the world's oldest religions.

-The Third day leads us to Badgir city of Yazd but enroute to mud-brick city we visit Varzaneh to meet locals, eat with them and visit the nice camel farm and some very unique anthropological attractions in central desert in Iran like Camel-mill, Bull-well.
+The Third day leads us to Badgir city of Yazd but en route to the mud-brick city we visit Varzaneh to meet locals, eat with them and visit the nice camel farm and some very unique anthropological attractions in the central desert in Iran like Camel-mill, Bull-well.
 Enjoy desert and sand dunes, Safari by 4wd cars and camel riding before staying overnight in Yazd.

 The next day is to be named Zoroastrian day with a visit to a Zoroastrian family and knowing about the first monotheist religion of Iran while we will benefit of beauties of Old city of Yazd (WH), Great Mosque of Yazd, Amir Chakhmaq Square, Water Museum, Zoroastrian Towers of Silence, Zoroastrian Fire Temple and Yazd Grand Bazaar.

-Having breakfast with locals in the cave we start sixth day of tour by an excursion through stone village and know about unique lifestyle of natives in Meymand.
+Having breakfast with locals in the cave we start the sixth day of the tour by an excursion through the stone village and know about the unique lifestyle of natives in Meymand.
 Heading to Passargad (WH)", "Persepolis (WH)" and "Necropolis" historical sites en-route to shiraz, today comes to end with unforgettable memories.

-Day eight is devoted to have a journey near Saadat Shahr, its pomegranate and grapes gardens watering with Iranian masterpiece of engineering, the world heritage invention which is Qanat.
-Later on visiting the Qashqaei nomad family and sharing our evening in a nomadic aco lodge will grant golden sleep in eco lodge.
+Day eight is devoted to having a journey near Saadat Shahr, its pomegranate and grapes gardens watering with Iranian masterpiece of engineering, the world heritage invention which is Qanat.
+Later on, visiting the Qashqaei nomad family and sharing our evening in a nomadic eco-lodge will grant golden sleep in eco-lodge.

-On eleventh day you get on the slope to head toward north.
-The rosy mud village of Abyaneh will catch your heart and letting a part of your heart there, visit holy shrine in Qom en-route having lunch with local family and then joing the capital of Iran stands at mountain foot.
+On the eleventh day, you get on the slope to head toward the north.
+The rosy mud village of Abyaneh will catch your heart and letting a part of your heart there, visit the holy shrine in Qom en-route having lunch with a local family and then joining the capital of Iran stands at the mountain foot.

 Next day is an epic.
-Leaving desert and earthy architecture behind and welcome to green forest of Hyrcania, blue shore of Caspian sea and snow-capped Alborz mountain in Gilan province, having lunch in Rash which is the creative city of gastronomy according to Unesco, Astara opens door for a delightful stay with local family.
+Leaving desert and earthy architecture behind and welcome to the green forest of Hyrcania, the blue shore of Caspian sea and snow-capped Alborz mountain in Gilan province, having lunch in Rash which is the creative city of gastronomy according to Unesco, Astara opens the door for a delightful stay with a local family.

-On thirteenth day we go to Fuman region to have a hiking in Rud Khan Fortress through a dense forest.
+On the thirteenth day, we go to Fuman region to have hike in Rud Khan Fortress through a dense forest.
 Then we will visit "Masuleh village" and overnight in a hotel which is located in the middle of a tea farm.

 Drive back to Tehran and after farewell lunch or dinner, transfer to Imam Airport in the evening to catch your departure flight on the last day.